 50 Ohm cable is best for the longer runs that usually happen in commercial installation.
 While some 50 Ohm cable has loss characteristics similar to 75 Ohm cable, LMR400 and other 50 Ohm cables have much less loss over long distances.
 They can take the same strong signal as 75 Ohm cable, but perform better.
 Signals that run on low-loss cable can travel further without an amplifier.
 This explains why you will find 50 Ohm cable in commercial cellular signal boosters installations where the runs tend to be longer.

+In the past, some residential cell boosters also used 50 Ohm cable.
+Today all of them use 75 Ohm cable.
 There’s nothing wrong with using 50 Ohm cable for residential boosters, but consumers are very comfortable with 75 Ohm cable and may be able to avoid running new cable if there is some in place.
-That’s why Wilson’s new line of residential boosters are all built around 75 Ohm cables.
+That’s why you will find all the top booster products running on 75 Ohm cable.